wp-plugins/adaptive-images/readme.txt

  - The plugin  does not care whether the device is actually mobile or not.
 It checks the device screen resolution.
 If you have set your breakpoints big enough then it should work just as good for desktop devices as well.
 However it targets mostly the mobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` directory.
+ - Cannot work with installations where the `/wp-content` directory is not in its default position, which is inside the root directory of the WordPress installation, along with `/wp-admin` and `/wp-includes`.
+ - The plugin does not help with (nor hinder) art direction.
+Simple as that.
+Art direction https://usecases.responsiveimages.org/#art-direction in responsive images is an entirely different, yet important, problem.
+This plugin does not tackle with it.
+But it works in a supplementary way without interfering with other solutions that do.
+This means that you can combine it with any art direction solution.
+ - The plugin supports Nginx, but it must be manually configured.

 = Credits =

  - The plugin was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but right, now it is a complete rewrite!
- - Both plugins, WP-Resolutions and this one, take ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.
+ - Both plugins -WP-Resolutions and this one- borrow ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.

 Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments